mono/libgdiplus/README.md

 This requires the libraries used by the Cairo vector graphics library to build (freetype2, fontconfig, Xft2 and libpng).

-On OSX you can use Homebrew to install the dependencies:
+On OSX you can use [Homebrew](https://brew.sh/) to install the dependencies:

 	brew install glib cairo libexif libjpeg giflib libtiff autoconf libtool automake

+On Windows you can use [Chocolatey](https://chocolatey.org) to install the dependencies.
+Run the following commands from the root of the repository from an admin command prompt:

+	choco install wget
+	wget "https://dl.hexchat.net/gtk-win32/vc14/x86/gtk-Win32.7z" -O gtk-Win32.7z
+	wget "https://dl.hexchat.net/gtk-win32/vc14/x64/gtk-x64.7z" -O gtk-x64.7z
+	wget "https://dist.nuget.org/win-x86-commandline/v4.1.0/nuget.exe" -O nuget.exe

+	7z x gtk-Win32.7z -ogtk
+	7z x gtk-x64.7z -ogtk

+	nuget restore

 ### Build instructions